CalebBailey/throwdown/README.md

 ## Tech Stack

 - React 18+ with TypeScript
-- Vite for fast development and optimized builds
+- Vite for fast development and optimised builds
 - Styled Components for styling
 - React Router for navigation
 - Framer Motion for animations